The BEST Home Fried Potatoes Recipe

 About the potatoes

-What type of potatoes you use are very vital here because all potatoes dont cook, and or fry the same and have different levels of starch and moisture which result in different outcomes when frying, baking, and boiling.
+What type of potatoes you use is vital here because all potatoes don’t cook or fry the same and have different levels of starch and moisture, which result in different outcomes when frying, baking, and boiling.

-So it’s important to know which potatoes are best for frying so you can get the best results.
-Below I’ll break down what are the best potato options for this recipe and which ones you want to leave alone.
+So, it’s important to know which potatoes are best to use for different recipes so you can get the best results.
+Below, I’ll break down the best potato options for this recipe and which ones you want to leave alone.
 Lol!

-• Starchy potatoes like Idaho Russet potatoes are good for frying because they’re low in moisture and high in starch.
-Even all purpose potatoes like Yukon Gold’s with a medium moisture level will work for frying.
+• Starchy potatoes: Like Idaho Russet potatoes, they are good for frying because they’re low in moisture and high in starch.
+Even all-purpose potatoes like Yukon Gold’s with a medium moisture level will work for frying.

-• Waxy potatoes like Red potatoes, fingerling potatoes, and new potatoes are what you want to avoid when frying potatoes because they have a high moisture content which wont allow them to fry properly.
+• Waxy potatoes: Red potatoes, fingerling potatoes, and new potatoes are what you want to avoid when frying potatoes because they have a high moisture content, which won’t allow them to get crispy.
+So go for Idaho Russets or Yukon Gold potatoes for the best results.

 How to cut and fry the potatoes